 Click here to view our Enrollment Checklist for Emergency Management

 Click here to view all forms

-FCC is open admissions, meaning we accept everyone who applies, For selective admission programs see: Gifted & Talented Program – for under age 16, Honors College, Nursing, Respiratory Care, Surgical Technology, and Nuclear Medicine Technology).
+FCC is open admissions, meaning we accept everyone who applies, For selective admission programs see: Gifted & Talented Program – for under age 16, Honors College, Nursing, Respiratory Care, and Surgical Technology, and Nuclear Medicine).

 Recognizing that not everyone arrives with the same educational background, and not everyone is ready for the same level of Math and English classes, there are a few things you will need to do to help us to successfully place you academically.

-To comply with the Maryland College and Career Readiness Act of 2013 and Frederick Community College's Academic Placement and Assessment Procedures (Procedure #4.11), the college requires that:
+To comply with the Maryland College and Career Readiness Act of 2013 and Frederick Community College's Academic Placement and Assessment Procedure, the college requires that:

 - Upon entering the college, all new students, unless otherwise exempted, must complete all mathematics, reading, writing and skills placement tests before enrolling in developmental or credit courses.